username656/test123/README.md

 Once this is done trigger cloning tool once again.
 For central database: `mysql_on`, `mysql_url`, `db_user`, `db_password` should be specified in `aurea-zero-based.properties`.
 Otherwise by default H2 db will be used;

-## Recommendations
-`docker-compose.yml` has hardcoded ports to access your ui/api: 10234 and 10233.
-To not intersect with another clients it's recommended to define another ports.
-Check CDH to see available ports.

 ## Jenkins project pre-requisite
 * folder in [central jenkins](http://jenkins.aureacentral.com/) with write access